RobertMartinez/robertmartinez.github.io/_posts/2015-09-09-backpacking-trip-weather-planning.md

 categories: backpacking weather emigrant_wilderness
 ---

 It is surprisingly easy to freeze your ass off in the High Sierras.
 Luckily, our group avoided being caught unprepared by a cold front camping this past weekend at Y Meadow Lake in the Emigrant Wilderness.
-I'm quite sure that if I hadn't done the following backpacking trip weather planning we would have had to cut the trip short.
+I'm quite sure that if we hadn't done the following backpacking trip weather planning we would have had to cut the trip short.
 Here are the most useful insights:

 ##Finding the right weather station